 If you’ve built your dashboard in Tableau Desktop, you can:

 - Publish your dashboard to the Tableau Server or Tableau Cloud (Online) to share it with Tableau users within your organization.

-- Share a Tableau dashboard in Tableau Public to share it with non-Tableau users.
+- Publish a Tableau dashboard in Tableau Public to share it with non-Tableau users.

 - Save a Tableau workbook as a Tableau Packaged Workbook and share the file with both Tableau and non-Tableau users who can view it using Tableau Reader.

 - Embed your Tableau dashboard on a website or webpage by publishing it to the Tableau Server or Tableau Cloud (Online).

 If you’ve built your dashboard in Tableau Cloud (Tableau Online), you can: